 Most of us can understand the enmeshments we create with our idols and our adoration targets, but when we flat-out hate people, we’re usually not aware of the strong and enmeshed attachments we create.
 Even hearing about it gives us the willies.

-Real love isn’t a giddy carnival ride of projections and fantasies — in real love, you can actually see and understand your loved one as an individual with faults, problems, and difficulties, and you will continue to love him or her.
+Real love isn’t a giddy carnival ride of projections and fantasies — in real love, you can actually see and understand your loved one as an individual with faults, problems, and difficulties, and you will continue to love them.
 In real love, there aren’t obsessive peaks and devastating valleys; real love isn’t a game.

-In hatred, our aggressive obsessions can even take on a kind of haunted party atmosphere, where we find someone who can really live out our unwanted material – our selfishness, our power, our arrogance, our brilliance, our ignorance, our sexual appetites, our stiffness, our suppressed religious longings, our unwanted mildness – and we can almost feel a kind of bacchanal inside ourselves.
+In hatred, our aggressive obsessions can even take on a kind of haunted party atmosphere, where we find someone who can really live out our unwanted material – our selfishness, our power, our arrogance, our brilliance, our ignorance, our sexual appetites, our stiffness, our suppressed religious longings, our unwanted empathy – and we can almost feel a kind of wild party inside ourselves.

 Whether we hate or adore people, we’re igniting a twisted love affair in which our projection targets are forced to live out our shadows for us.
 When we enforce these shadowy contracts with others, we throw our focus outside of ourselves, and we lose our interpersonal boundaries.
 We also dishonor our targets – whether we hate them or adore them – because we force them to become something other than everyday, fallible people.